Home

 "Dinner time, come home now kids!" it was spoken with insistence.

-Horatio heard the voice, it was his mother he supposed.
+Horatio heard the voice - his mother's, he supposed.

 He put a telescope to the eye he had just closed.

-"I cannot see anyone around, perhaps we imagined the call"
+"I can't see anyone, perhaps we imagined the call"

 But then he felt quite hungry, so went home after all.

-He wanted everyone to know that England had been the winner.
+He wanted everyone to know England had been the winner.

 "We won" said Horatio, "it's really plain to see.